How Content Libraries Help Win RFPs

 - You have strong search capabilities: So long as you’ve properly categorized and tagged your content, it should not be hard to find!
 Ensure strong search capabilities are in place

 - Starting from scratch is not a long term plan–This is neither scalable nor realistic if responding to RFPs is a regular part of your world.

 - Shared drives are not enough–Often focused around past RFPs, shared drives don’t equip you with up to date content and also lack important search capabilities,

-- Use a real Content Library–Do your homework and find an RFP Management Software that has the capabilities outlined above–this is the key to accessing centralized content that is accurate and available for all parties involved.
+- Use a real Content Library–Do your homework and find an RFI software, RFX software, or request for proposal software that has the capabilities outlined above–this is the key to accessing centralized content that is accurate and available for all parties involved.